Represented by: The Photographers' Gallery, London

 Counter Image group show, Manchester 1997.

-Photographies, Published by Routledge, Edited by Liz Wells and Deborah Bright including photography and essay by Nicholas Hughes, Oct 2013
+'Troubled Landscapes' - Photographies, Published by Routledge, Edited by Liz Wells and Deborah Bright including photographic essay and text by Nicholas Hughes, Oct 2013

-Ulsan (South Korea) International Photography Festival (Catalogue) 2013
+'Stillness in Movement', Ulsan International Photography Festival, South Korea, (Catalogue) 2013

 'Aspects of Cosmological Indifference' - Monograph, published 2013